Convergence of Datalog over (Pre-) Semirings: Related Work

-The first approach is to keep iterate until a fixpoint is reached; in different contexts, this has different names: the na\"ive algorithm, Jacobi iteration, Gauss-Seidel iteration, or Kleene iteration.
+The first approach is to keep iterating until a fixpoint is reached; in different contexts, this has different names: the na\"ive algorithm, Jacobi iteration, Gauss-Seidel iteration, or Kleene iteration.
 The main advantage of this approach is that it assumes less about the underlying algebraic structure: we do not need both left and right distributive law, and do not need to assume a closure operator.

-The second approach is based on Gaussian elimination (also, Gauss-Jordan) elimination, which, assuming we have oracle access to the solution $x^*$ of the 1D problem $x=1\oplus a\otimes x$, can solve the algebraic path problem in $O(n^3)$-time~\cite{MR1059930,DBLP:journals/tcs/Lehmann77}.
+The second approach is based on Gaussian elimination (also, Gauss-Jordan elimination), which, assuming we have oracle access to the solution $x^*$ of the 1D problem $x= 1 + ax$, can solve the algebraic path problem in $O(n^3)$-time~\cite{MR1059930,DBLP:journals/tcs/Lehmann77}.

-The third approach is based on specifying the solutions based on the free semiring generated when viewing $\bm A$ as the adjanceny matrix of a graph~\cite{DBLP:journals/jacm/Tarjan81a}.
-The underlying graph structure (such as planarity) may sometimes be exploited for very efficient algorithm~\cite{MR584516,MR526496}.
+The third approach is based on specifying the solutions based on the free semiring generated when viewing $\bm A$ as the adjacency matrix of a graph~\cite{DBLP:journals/jacm/Tarjan81a}.
+The underlying graph structure (such as planarity) may sometimes be exploited for very efficient algorithms~\cite{MR584516,MR526496}.

-Beyond the affine case, since the 1960s researchers in formal languages have been studying the structure of the fixpoint solution to $x=f(x)$ when $f$'s component functions are multivariate polynomials over Kleene algebra~\cite{MR339568,MR209093,MR912710}.
+Beyond the affine case, since the 1960s researchers in formal languages have been studying the structure of the fixpoint solution to $x=f(x)$ when $f$'s component functions are multivariate polynomials over the Kleene algebra~\cite{MR339568,MR209093,MR912710}.
 It is known, for example, that Kleene iteration does not always converge (in a finite number of steps), and thus methods based on Galois connection or on widening/narrowing approaches~\cite{MR1252194} were studied.
 These approaches are (discrete) lattice-theoretic.
 More recently, a completely different approach drawing inspiration from Newton's method for solving a system of (real) equations was proposed~\cite{DBLP:conf/lics/HopkinsK99,DBLP:journals/jacm/EsparzaKL10}.